• Skip to primary navigation

 The final step is to add in the ditalini pasta to the pot.
 The pasta cooks in the broth, so make sure you are adding in uncooked pasta.

 Let the pasta sit for a minute or two to thicken up before serving.
-Sprinkle on parmesan and enjoy!
+Sprinkle on parmesan cheese or pecorino cheese, a drizzle of olive oil, a garnish of rosemary sprig, and enjoy!

 Recipe Tips

-• Pasta: Ditalini is the classic pasta shape used for Pasta e Ceci.
-However, any small pasta works such as macaroni or shells.
-When cooking the pasta, be sure to stir frequently so it doesn't stick to the bottom of the pan.
+- Pasta: Ditalini is the classic pasta shape used for Pasta e Ceci.
+However, any short pasta works such as macaroni or shells.
+When cooking the pasta, be sure to stir frequently so it doesn’t stick to the bottom of the pan.

-• Immersion Blender: You can blend part of the liquid using an immersion blender to give a thicker texture.
-This is optional and you could always just blend about a cup of chickpeas and broth in a blender instead.
+- Immersion Blender: You can blend part of the liquid using an immersion blender to give a thicker texture.
+This is optional and you could always just blend about a cup of chickpeas and broth in a blender instead or use a potato masher.

-• Storage: leftovers can be stored in an airtight container in the refrigerator for up to five days.
+- Storage: leftovers can be stored in an airtight container in the refrigerator for up to five days.
 You can also freeze for up to a month.
+Personally, I think this is a great recipe to make ahead and tastes even better the next day.

 Frequently Asked Questions